-What to expect from your consultation visit
+What to expect from a walk-in tub consultation

 Consider the design as a whole while you’ve got the team there.
 If you have to move a door or a cabinet or a light switch to make things function better, now is definitely the time to do it.”